hth313/ladybug/doc/fundamentals.rst

 Depending on the number base and word size, the display may not be able to display the full number.
 In such cases the base letter will have a dot next to it indicating that there are more digits outside what is shown.
 To display such numbers you can use the window feature which is available on the dot key.

 Pressing window (dot) gives a prompt for the window.
-The permitted range is 0-7, with 0 being the least significant part which is what is shown by default.
+The permitted range is 0-7, with 0 being the least significant part, which is what is shown by default.
 Simply press the desired window number to show the other parts of the number.
 The dots beside the base character gives feedback to whether there are more digits to the left and to the right of what is currently shown.